 Research Design and Methods

-The topic "regional powers" can only be meaningfully analysed using divergent explanatory approaches within international relations.
+The topic "regional powers" can only be meaningfully analysed using divergent explanatory approaches mainly from International Relations, but also other related disciplines, such as Comparative Politics, Economics and Politica Geography.
 The RPN research network is defined by the research topic, a shared research question, and its linkages to specific research traditions (international relations, area studies), but not by a joint theoretical approach to international relations.
 We assume that within such a large research network, a pluralism of theory and methodology offers the best possibilities for generating knowledge.